-Hate crime, also referred to as bias-motivated crime, is when a person is attacked for being associated with a certain social, ethnic, or religious organization, or for their sexual orientation, nationality, physical appearance, handicap, or gender identity.
+A hate crime—also referred to as bias-motivated crime—occurs when a person is attacked for being associated with a certain social, ethnic, or religious organization, or for their sexual orientation, nationality, physical appearance, disability, or gender identity.

-Hate crimes are often considered to be ‘message crimes,’ where the offender uses the crime to send a clear message to the targeted person or group.
+Hate crimes are often considered to be “message crimes,” where the offender uses the crime to send a message to the targeted person or group.

-UWM defines a hate or bias-motivated incident as any disruptive conduct (oral, written, graphic or physical) that is against an individual, or individuals, because of their actual, or perceived protected status as defined by S-47, UWM’s Discriminatory Conduct Policy.
+UWM defines a hate- or bias-motivated incident as any disruptive conduct (oral, written, graphic or physical) that is directed against an individual, or individuals, because of their actual or perceived protected characteristics, as defined by S-47, UWM’s Discriminatory Conduct Policy.

-UWM urges all members of the campus community to report any hate/bias incident that has occurred on 1) UWM property, buildings or housing; and/or 2) UWM sponsored events or activities, regardless of location.
+UWM urges all members of the campus community to report any hate/bias incident that has occurred: (1) on UWM property, buildings, or housing; and/or 2) at UWM sponsored events or activities, regardless of location.